Safeguarding

 Recruitment

 The Pagan Federation is committed to safe recruitment, selection and vetting for those who work with vulnerable people.
-The Committee of the Pagan Federation and the directors of PF Co accept their responsibility to be aware of the law in this area and the legislation and regulations that disqualify certain people from working with vulnerable adults.
+The Board of Trustees of the Pagan Federation accept their responsibility to be aware of the law in this area and the legislation and regulations that disqualify certain people from working with vulnerable adults.

 Our selection process for those who work with vulnerable people will be designed to ensure those appointed have the necessary experience, skills and qualities and exclude those who are not suitable.